• Skip to content

 Planning for any event should always begin with a budget.

-Some events may require charging people to attend.
-Determine during the initial planning whether the money will be collected from participants, if there will be any money raised at the event, or if the event is strictly an opportunity to give back to the congregation or community.
+During the initial planning, determine whether money will be collected from participants, whether any money will be raised at the event, or whether the event is strictly an opportunity to give back to the congregation or community.

 3. Church Event Theme